Nanomaterials

 Nanomaterials describe, in principle, chemical substances or materials of which a single unit is sized (in at least one dimension) between 1 and 100 nm (the usual definition of nanoscale).

 Nanomaterials research takes a materials science-based approach to nanotechnology, leveraging advances in materials metrology and synthesis which have been developed in support of microfabrication research.
 Materials with structure at the nanoscale often have unique optical, electronic, thermo-physical or mechanical properties.
+Nanobiomaterials are a specialization of nanomaterials; nanobiomaterials are biomaterials (both natural and synthetic compatible with the human body and typically used in Medicine and its specializations such as dentistry and veterinary) in the nanoscale.
+Nanobiomaterials are typically used in the field of nanomedicine since they can both actively interact with biological systems and mimic biological structures.

+Nanobiomaterials are different from bionanomaterials: whilst nanobiomaterials are biomaterials in the nanoscale, bionanomaterials are all the products of bionanotechnology except nanobiomaterials, i.e., bionanomaterials are all its products that are not used as (nano)biomaterials.

 Nanomaterials are slowly becoming commercialized and beginning to emerge as commodities.

 Definition

 In ISO/TS 80004, nanomaterial is defined as the "material with any external dimension in the nanoscale or having internal structure or surface structure in the nanoscale", with nanoscale defined as the "length range approximately from 1 nm to 100 nm".
 This includes both nano-objects, which are discrete pieces of material, and nanostructured materials, which have internal or surface structure on the nanoscale; a nanomaterial may be a member of both these categories.

-On 18 October 2011, the European Commission adopted the following definition of a nanomaterial:A natural, incidental or manufactured material containing particles, in an unbound state or as an aggregate or as an agglomerate and for 50% or more of the particles in the number size distribution, one or more external dimensions is in the size range 1 nm – 100 nm.
+On 18 October 2011, the European Commission adopted the following definition of a nanomaterial for regulatory purpose:A natural, incidental or manufactured material containing particles, in an unbound state or as an aggregate or as an agglomerate and for 50% or more of the particles in the number size distribution, one or more external dimensions is in the size range 1 nm – 100 nm.
 In specific cases and where warranted by concerns for the environment, health, safety or competitiveness the number size distribution threshold of 50% may be replaced by a threshold between 1% to 50%.